Nior122/Favenue/replit.md

 ## Overview

-ProfileHub is a full-stack web application for browsing and managing professional profiles.
-It serves as a directory platform where users can discover talented individuals across various categories like Marketing, Design, Technology, and Business.
-The application features a modern React frontend with a Node.js/Express backend, PostgreSQL database integration via Drizzle ORM, and Replit authentication for user management.
+CreatorHub is a full-stack web application redesigned as an adult content creator platform inspired by OnlyFans/Fanvenue aesthetics.
+It serves as a premium directory where users can discover exclusive content creators across various categories.
+The application features a dark-themed React frontend with adult content platform styling, Node.js/Express backend, PostgreSQL database integration via Drizzle ORM, and Replit authentication for user management.

 ## User Preferences